By Bill Clutter

 My father, Jim Clutter, is the man with his arm resting on the rail.
 Photo reprinted with permission of The Journal Gazette, Ft.
 Wayne, IN.

-Kennedy saw first-hand the hardships of extreme poverty.
-As his motorcade traveled the narrow mountain roads, he was moved by what he observed there.
-He saw unemployed and disabled coal miners laboring just to breathe, dying a slow death from Black Lung Disease.
+In the towns of Whitesburg, Prestonsburg and Hazard, Kennedy saw first-hand the hardships of extreme poverty.
+He was moved by what he observed there: unemployed and disabled coal miners laboring just to breathe, dying a slow death from Black Lung Disease.
 The corporations that owned the mines were too greedy to spend money on ventilation systems or respirators to protect the workers’ health from the long-term effects of breathing coal dust.
 In the richest nation on earth, Americans living in Appalachia were starving, and dying from a preventable disease.